 Bert A. Reinero

 This scholarship was established in 1986 through a provision in Mr. Reinero’s Will.
 He had been a student at Davis and was a resident of Nevada at the time of his death.
-The scholarship is restricted to white, needy, students majoring in agriculture.
+The scholarship is restricted to students majoring in agriculture.

 Lilie May Richards